Is the .40 Dead?

 After all, the reason that agencies switch from .40 to 9mm isn’t because no one can handle the recoil, it’s because more people can manage 9mm more easily.
 And it’s not like you don’t get anything in return.
 That investment in recoil buys you about a 12 percent increase in kinetic energy and a 27 percent increase in momentum, again for the standard weight bullets.

 So, what’s right for you?
-How about whatever floats your boat?
+What is the best caliber for self defense?
 Choose the caliber that makes you feel all gooey inside.
 As long as you can control it, there’s nothing wrong with going with a bigger bore.
 Just don’t default to larger cartridges because someone says you have to.
 The 9mm does similar, but not identical, things with less recoil.
 But I still like it.
 Pick which one you like.
 Hate on the other.
 Or, just own both!